adamringhede/node-amqp-sub/README.md

-This is a layer between WebSockets and message queue using AMQP.
-It makes it possible to easily build fault tolerant, scalable, and reliable notification systems with a layer of security.
+This is a layer between WebSockets and message queue using AMQP for building fault tolerant, scalable, and reliable notification systems with a layer of security.

 ## How to use it